 - Remove

-val cmpConfig : SpConfig = config { accountId = 1584 propertyId = 12345 propertyName = "example.demo" messLanguage = MessageLanguage.ENGLISH // Optional, default ENGLISH campaignsEnv = CampaignsEnv.PUBLIC // Optional, default PUBLIC messageTimeout = 15000 // Optional, default 10000ms
+val cmpConfig : SpConfig = config { accountId = 1584 propertyId = 12345 propertyName = "example.demo" messLanguage = MessageLanguage.ENGLISH // Optional, default ENGLISH campaignsEnv = CampaignsEnv.PUBLIC // Optional, default PUBLIC messageTimeout = 15000 // Optional, default 10000ms+CampaignType.CCPA} - Add

 //ORIGINAL